1. What are the benefits of using Banner? What information is in Banner?

 You need to be appropriately proxied so you can view that class roster in iVue.

-26. What is the difference between NIDA, preVue, and iVue?
+26. What is the difference between NIDA, preVue and iVue?

 PreVue is detailed information on prospective students (recruits and applicants).
-It shows their program(s) of interest, high school and prior college background, test scores, admission requirements, admission decision, recruiters and advisors, enrollment and housing status, and communications with them.
+It shows their program(s) of interest, high school and prior college background, test scores, admission requirements, admission decision, recruiters and advisors, enrollment and housing status, and communication with them.

 iVue is detailed information on registered or eligible-to-register students.
-It shows their program of record, current class schedule, test scores, and academic history.
+It shows their program of record, current class schedule, test scores and academic history.
 With appropriate permissions, you can post an alert for a student if there is reason for concern (academic difficulty, excessive absences, etc.), or view posted alerts.

 27. How can we get grades for all students in a class?